remirror/remirror/docs/5-min-tutorial.md

 npm install
 ```

-Next, we're installing Remirror into the project:
+Next, we're installing Remirror:

 ```bash
 npm add --save remirror @remirror/react @remirror/pm @emotion/react @emotion/styled @remirror/react-editors
 ```

-With that in place, we can use Remirror in the app.
-For this, replace the App.tsx with the following:
+Now, we can use Remirror in the app.
+For this, replace the `srx/App.tsx` with the following:

 ```typescript
 import { SocialEditor } from '@remirror/react-editors/social';